CppMicroServices/rfcs/text/0000-Bundle-Load-API.md

 ## Detailed design

-Bundle::GetSymbols() API will be declared in the file CppMicroServices/framework/include/cppmicroservices/Bundle.h as below The output of above API will be in the function pointer type supplied by the API user.
+Bundle::GetSymbol() API will be declared in the file CppMicroServices/framework/include/cppmicroservices/Bundle.h as below The output of above API will be in the function pointer type supplied by the API user.

 ```

 /**
-* Retrieves the bundle symbol(s) using platform APIs and returns a function pointer associated with the bundle object
+* Retrieves the bundle symbol using platform APIs and returns a function pointer associated with the bundle object
 * It uses following OS APIs to achieve the same
 *
 * On POSIX   : dlopen/dlsym